Have you ever stayed at a lake house or beach house and dreamed of having your own waterfront property?

 For example, do you want saltwater or freshwater?

-For some, they love the smell of salt air while others couldn’t dream of swimming in anything but a freshwater lake.
+For some, they love the smell of salt air while others wouldn’t dream of swimming in anything but a freshwater lake.

 Do you want to have “toys” out on the water?